aretasg/Mass-spec-ion-statistics-calculator/README.md

 The script accepts a file in fasta format as input to produce a PNG image file with MS spectra;

-The script works by specifying the m/z range for the values to be displayed; default = [1000-1500];
+The script works by specifying the m/z range for the values to be displayed: default = [1000-1500];

 The script allows to search for sequences with the residue sequence pattern of interest and displays the spectra;